AstunTechnology/geonetwork-utility-scripts/README.md

 > Send emails when metadata is due for an update or overdue an update, based on the supplied update frequency, date updated, and point of contact

-## Dependencies

-* GeoNetwork 4.2 or later with PostgreSQL 14.9 database

-### Python

-* The Python package `psycopg2` requires the system packages `python-dev` and `libpq-dev` be installed.

 ## Setup

 ### Database

 Once the dependencies are installed run `setup.sql` against the GeoNetwork database.

-### Python

-Create a Python 3.12 virtual environment and install dependencies using:

-    pip install -r requirements.txt

 ### Logging

 All log messages are written to `stdout`, should output be written to a file a sample logrotate configuration is provided (`updatereminder.logrotate`) which should be copied to `/etc/logrotate.d/`.